-“Zahra” in Arabic means shining or brilliant, and so, the romantic story says that this is how caliph referred to his favorite mistress, and thus he named the palace after her.
-Still, the word is also used in Arabic to refer to wealth and political power which often made rulers choosing the name for states’ institutions.
+“Zahra” in Arabic means shining or brilliant, and so, the romantic story says that this is how the caliph referred to his favorite mistress, and thus he named the palace after her.
+Still, the word is also used in Arabic to refer to wealth and political power which often made rulers choose the name for states’ institutions.

-When walking through halls of the former palace today, one can say that there is a little bit of both.
+When walking through the halls of the former palace today, one can say that there is a little bit of both.
 Because some romance slipped into all that power and luxury, at least when the architecture is concerned.
 The other legend says that when European ambassadors came to visit the caliph, they were led from one majestic hall to the next, abundant in fountains, food, greenery, people and trade, columns, arches, and decorative ceilings.